-Alex Horowitz guides research for Pew’s consumer finance project, which focuses on how small-dollar loans and consumer banking can be made safer and more transparent.Read More
+Alex Horowitz guides research for Pew’s housing policy initiative and consumer finance project, focusing on how home financing, small-dollar loans, and consumer banking can be made safer and more transparent.Read More